ZN3ls0n/CCNA_Labs/part2-access-control-segmentation/README.md

 <li>Prevent unauthorized devices from connecting to the network</li>
 <li>Control traffic flow between data and management subnets</li>
 </ul>
-The lab simulates two network connected sites - a branch office and a remote office - with routers and access switches.
+The lab simulates two network-connected sites - a branch office and a remote office - with routers and access switches.
 The login information for switches and routers remain the same.

 # Network Design
 Each site includes: